Former Labour MP and party leadership candidate Chuka Umunna has applied to join the Liberal Democrats:

 Chuka Umunna’s switch is another welcome boost for the Liberal Democrats and what I’ve heard from members in the area over the last few days has been on the spectrum from cautiously welcoming to optimistic about the boost this will give the party.

-Back in his Labour days he and the Liberal Democrats had many a difference, but he’s more recently been a key player in cross-party cooperation to battle Brexit.
+Back in his Labour days he and the Liberal Democrats had many a difference, but he’s more recently been a key player in cross-party cooperation to battle Brexit and talked of news ways to do politics.
 The way in which Jeremy Corbyn fans have attacked Chuka Umunna has also helped Lib Dems warm to him.

 His move has been welcomed by Helen Thompson, the Lib Dem Prospective Parliamentary Candidate in Streatham: